UPDATED September 28, 2022

 MUDTOWN FARMS FOOD WASTE DIVERSION

 Project Overview: Establish a food waste prevention and food rescue program that will result in the redistribution of 200,000 lbs. of food to local Watts Residents, and will divert 250,000 lbs. of food waste from landfills each year.

 COMMUNITY GARDEN AT MARKHAM MIDDLE SCHOOL

-Project Overview: Expansion and program support for Edwin Markham Middle School's one-acre garden building the first in the nation school garden and living lab working with a clean tech incubator.
-Together we are deploying several energy and water saving technologies, creating local green jobs, educating students and empowering the community on gardening, climate resiliency as well as growing, distributing produce grown and 100 shade trees.
+Project Overview: Expansion and program support for Edwin Markham Middle School's one-acre garden to build the first in the nation school garden and living lab working with a cleantech incubator.
+Together, we are deploying several energy and water saving technologies, creating local green jobs, educating students and empowering the community on gardening and climate resiliency.
+Project plans also include distributing produce grown in the garden and distribution/planting of 100 shade trees.

 WATTS YARDNERS PROGRAM

 Project Overview: 50 residential yards will be transformed into urban mini-farms complete with edible landscaping and fruit trees.